ToobaF/toobaf.github.io/index.md

 ## Projects
 ---

+### PhD Projects
-Accountable QoS Monitoring with Just-in-Time Smart Contracts(PhD Project)
+BEAT: Blockchain-Enabled Accountable and Transparent Network Sharing Accountable Quality of Service Monitoring and SLA Management with Just-in-Time Smart Contracts

+### MRes Project
-Evolution of Metadata in Bitcoin Blockchain(MRes Project)
+Evolution of Metadata in Bitcoin Blockchain